opendilab/DI-drive/README.md

 <img src="./docs/figs/di-drive_banner.png" alt="icon"/>

-**DI-drive** is an open-source Decision Intelligencr Platform of Autonomous Driving simulation.
-DI-drive applies different simulator/datasets/cases in **Decision Intelligence** Training & Testing for **Autonomous Driving** Policy.
+**DI-drive** is an open-source Decision Intelligence Platform for Autonomous Driving simulation.
+DI-drive applies different simulators/datasets/cases in **Decision Intelligence** Training & Testing for **Autonomous Driving** Policy.
 It aims to

 - run Imitation Learning, Reinforcement Learning, GAIL etc. in a single platform and simple unified entry
-- apply Decision Intelligence in any parts of driving simulation
+- apply Decision Intelligence in any part of the driving simulation
 - suit most of the driving simulators input & output
 - run designed driving cases and scenarios